Sortly Review: Standalone Inventory Software

 Bottom Line

-Our Sortly review shows it is a feature-rich and easy-to-use inventory management system.
+Sortly is a feature-rich and easy-to-use inventory management system.
 Its price point, features, and ease of use has made it a top choice among our free inventory management systems.
 Its mobile app is also ideal for anyone needing to control their inventory on the go—and even offline.
 It has a completely free plan where you can try out all the features for yourself, as well as paid plans to support your business as it flourishes.